 - Greek yogurt - Make sure to use plain greek yogurt.
 If the yogurt is sweetened or flavored in any way, it will not be suitable for a savory yogurt sauce.

 - Lemon zest - Adding lemon zest in addition to lemon juice will give your dill sauce the strongest lemon flavor.
 Without the zest, the yogurt sauce will still be tangy and bright but it will not have much lemon flavor.
+Follow this tutorial to learn how to cut lemons into slices and wedges!

 - Dill - Fresh dill is highly preferred over dried dill.
 Adjust the amount in this recipe to your personal preference.